neetjn/ansible-transparent-env/README.md

-# ansible-plays-jvmbox
+# ansible-transparent-env

-Ansible plays for bootstrapping my development environment @Transparent Language.
+Ansible plays for bootstrapping my development environment for @Transparent Language.

 This project is a sub-project of the [JVM Development Environment](https://github.com/neetVeritas/jvm-development-environment).